Floresj4/cfn-ec2-processing/lambda/readme.md

     `py .\lambda\src\cfn_launch.py -h`

-    cfn_launch.py takes positional argument used as the stack name during local development.
+    cfn_launch.py takes on positional argument required for the stack name during local development.
 E.g.,

     `py .\lambda\src\cfn_launch.py my-stack-name`

 - The lambda_handler function is here as well.
+The lambda handler will use the S3 object event prefix as the stack name.

 ##### `cfn.py`